Lower back nerve pain

 - Diminished reflexes and motor skills

-For many patients, lower back nerve pain is the result of a minor injury that can be caused by something as simple as overdoing a workout or roughhousing with the kids.
-When a strain or sprain causes your back pain, a little rest and some pain medication are usually all that is required to find relief.
+For many patients, lower back nerve pain is the result of a minor injury that can be caused by something as simple as overdoing a workout or using improper lifting technique.
+When a strain or sprain causes your back pain, rest and medication are usually all that is required to find relief.

-If your lower back nerve pain has not reduced after several weeks or months of conservative treatment, you should research the minimally invasive spine surgery at Laser Spine Institute.
-Our minimally invasive decompression surgeries and stabilization surgeries are safer and effective alternatives to traditional open back surgery,^ often making them the clinically appropriate first choice over traditional open back surgery.
-For many patients, a decompression surgery is recommended, though some patients do require a stabilization procedure if the spine condition has weakened the lumbar spine.
+If your lower back nerve pain has not reduced after several weeks or months of conservative treatment, you should research the minimally invasive spine surgery performed at Laser Spine Institute.
+Our minimally invasive decompression and minimally invasive stabilization surgeries are a safer and effective alternative to traditional open back procedures.^

-To learn more about the benefits of both procedures over traditional open back surgery, contact Laser Spine Institute today.
+To learn more about the benefits of our procedures over traditional open back surgery, contact Laser Spine Institute today.
 If you’d like to find out if you are a potential candidate, ask for your free MRI review* from a member of our caring team.